 19. Instructional Coordinator

-Instructional coordinators oversee and evaluate school curriculums, teaching standards and methodologies.
-They develop educational standards and materials, implement it with teachers and principals, and evaluate its effectiveness.
+Instructional coordinator is one of the best white collar jobs who oversee and evaluate school curriculums, teaching standards and methodologies.
+They develop educational standards and materials, implement them with teachers and principals, and evaluate their effectiveness.

-A teaching promoter develops, implements, and evaluates the effectiveness of school curricular.
+A teaching promoter develops, implements, and evaluates the effectiveness of school curricula.